mikael-alafriz-deel/lucid-sonic-dreams/README.md

 # Lucid Sonic Dreams
 Lucid Sonic Dreams syncs GAN-generated visuals to music.
 By default, it uses [NVLabs StyleGAN2](https://github.com/NVlabs/stylegan2), with pre-trained models lifted from [Justin Pinkney's consolidated repository](https://github.com/justinpinkney/awesome-pretrained-stylegan2).
+Custom weights and other GAN architectures can be used as well.

 ## Installation